Complementarity of Gravitational Collapse (I) Origin of the Bekenstein-Hawking Entropy

-In the Lemaitre time definition, the horizon forms in finite $\tau$-duration and the singularity happens afterwards inevitably.
-But the point here is, the happening of singularity is not the terminal of any physical evolution, see \cite{CPTsymmUniverse2018,CPTsymmUniverse2022} for cosmic counterpart.
-In the Penrose-Carter diagram, such event corresponds just an equal-$\tau$ surface, see the lower part of FIG.\ref{figTwoDescription} for intuitions.
-After hitting on the central point, the collapsing materials will over-cross each other and oscillate afterwards.
-The unpredictability of physics across the singularity only means that such an oscillation is ergodic.
-That is, the oscillation will experience all possible modes characterised by $m^{\scriptscriptstyle\!L}[\varrho]\otimes{}a_0$.
-For example, before the singularity-crossing $\tau{\in}(-\frac{p^\varrho}{4},\frac{p^\varrho}{4})$, the metric \eqref{metricICO} has $m^{\scriptscriptstyle\!L}_1[\varrho]\otimes{}a_{0,1}$, but after the singularity-crossing $\tau{\in}(\frac{p^\varrho}{4},\frac{3p^\varrho}{4})$, it has $m^{\scriptscriptstyle\!L}_2[\varrho]\otimes{}a_{0,2}$.
-What was written in \eqref{aperiodic} is an oscillatory mode which crosses the singularity smoothly.
-In the Schwarzschild time definition, this mode space will be characterised by $m^{\scriptscriptstyle\!S}[0,r]\otimes\dot{m}^{\scriptscriptstyle\!S}[t=0,2GM_\mathrm{tot}]$ At classic level, the size of this mode space is infinite and uncountable.
-But quantisations will change things abruptly.
+The Lema\^itre time geometry \eqref{metricICO} contains singularity, which happens in finite duration after the collapse begins.
+However, such a singularity is not the terminal of physics evolution, the motion and oscillation of materials across that point is meaningful.
+In ref. \cite{CPTsymmUniverse2018,CPTsymmUniverse2022} Niel Turok discussed cosmological implications of a possible continuation.
+The unpredictability of physics across the singularity only means that such oscillations are ergodic.
+That is, the full oscillation of collapsing material will experience all possible modes characterized by $m^{\scriptscriptstyle\!L}[\varrho]$.
+For example, before the singularity-crossing $\tau{\in}(-\frac{p^\varrho}{4},\frac{p^\varrho}{4})$, the metric \eqref{metricICO} has $m^{\scriptscriptstyle\!L}_1[\varrho]$, but after the singularity-crossing $\tau{\in}(\frac{p^\varrho}{4},\frac{3p^\varrho}{4})$, it has $m^{\scriptscriptstyle\!L}_2[\varrho]$.
+What was written in \eqref{aperiodic} is an oscillatory mode which crosses the singularity symmetrically.
+In the Schwarzschild time definition, this mode space will be characterised by $m^{\scriptscriptstyle\!S}[0,r]$ At classic level, the size of this mode space is infinite and uncountable.
+But quantizations will change things abruptly.